By: CS2103-AY2018/19s2-W10-4 Team Since: Mar 2019 Licence: MIT

 Prerequisites: You must have at least one folder existing in the application.

-Expected: The command box outputs a message "Successfully exported card folders" and project root directory should contain ax.csv
+Expected: The command box outputs a message "Successfully exported card folders" and project root directory should contain ax.csvfile wherexis the name of the first folder in the application. -

 Test case: